Best practices for a frictionless renewal journey

 As per Gartner, 80% of profits can be attributed to 20% of existing customers, making renewals an essential part of profit generation.

 Satisfied customers indulge in positive word of mouth, telling nine others, on average, how happy they are.
 On the other hand, dissatisfied customers tell almost 22 people about their bad experiences.

 Clearly, a subscriber’s decision to renew, pause, or cancel subscriptions impacts the business fundamentals.
 Losing out on subscribers due to renewal friction is undesirable.
 Hence, optimizing the journey demands attention.

 What are the essential elements in the renewal journey?

-Informing customers about their subscription nearing expiration
+Notify customers about their upcoming subscription expiration.

-Providing the product in case it’s a non-service subscription
+Providing the product in case it’s a non-service subscription.

 A frictionless renewal journey ensures that each of these steps is conducted smoothly.

 What are the best practices to ensure a frictionless renewal Journey?